study-ORCATech-cloud/docker-labs/Compose/LAB01-ServiceCommunication/README.md

 ## Troubleshooting

 ### Cannot Access Services
-- Check if the containers are running with `docker compose ps`
+- Check if the containers are running with `docker-compose ps`
-- Verify that the ports are correctly mapped with `docker compose port service1 5000`
+- Verify that the ports are correctly mapped with `docker-compose port service1 5000`
-- Check container logs with `docker compose logs`
+- Check container logs with `docker-compose logs`

 ### Services Cannot Communicate
 - Verify they are on the same network with `docker network inspect`